Russian Divorce Ban To Keep Unhappy Couples Together

-Not only would couples be prohibited from divorce under Russian’s proposed rules, but many cities in Russia have issued stay-at-home orders like the one we are under here in Colorado, forcing many unhappy couples to continue to cohabitate with little break.
+Not only would couples be prohibited from divorce under Russian’s proposed divorce ban, but many cities in Russia have issued stay-at-home orders like the one we are under here in Colorado, forcing many unhappy couples to continue to cohabitate with little break.
 This will likely cause a huge spike in divorces once the quarantine is lifted.
 While the markets are depressed, it’s not hard to imagine many individuals already in the middle of a divorce sprinting towards resolution to take advantage of the current situation.

 And the pent-up demand for divorce has another consequence.
 China is already experiencing a huge surge in divorce cases as cities are emerging from the shutdown.
-And even while the United Kingdom is under lockdown, divorce lawyers there are already seeing a an increase in the number of calls related to divorce even while coronavirus still rages.
+And even while the United Kingdom is under lockdown, divorce lawyers there are already seeing an increase in the number of calls related to divorce even while coronavirus still rages.
 Many couples who stayed together because the potential financial hit they would take in a divorce are now seeking divorce before markets are expected to bounce back due to stay-at-home orders around the world.

 If Colorado Springs faces a surge in divorce cases once the dust settles, it will mean longer divorces as court dockets are overloaded with cases.
 Prior to the pandemic, some courts in El Paso County were scheduling final orders hearings 8-12 months out.
 With a post-coronavirus spike in cases, hearings a year out may become commonplace.